 Don’t Sign Anything

-If you been the victim of a workplace injury, the accident should be documented by the employer however, the injured worker should not give a statement or sign documents sent to them by an insurance company unless they have consulted with a personal injury attorney first.
+If you have been the victim of a workplace injury, the accident should be documented by the employer.
+However, the injured worker should not give a statement or sign documents sent to them by an insurance company unless they have consulted with a personal injury attorney first.

 The workplace injury attorneys at the Baumgartner Law Firm offer no-obligation consultations about your rights and options after a workplace injury.
 We can also investigate your accident and help you see maximum compensation for the injury.